Shalmezad/Trivi-a-/README.md

 Trivi-a-
 ========

-A quiz game created by /a/
+A quiz game created by /a/, MIT Licensed.